seancdavis/seancdavis-com/www/src/posts/2022-08-02-custom-xml-sitemap-from-a-catch-all-route-in-nextjs.md

 I wrote previously about a pattern for [building XML pages with Next.js](/posts/render-xml-page-with-nextjs/).
 Let's use that approach to see how we can generate a `sitemap.xml` file using the pages generated from a prerendered [catch all route](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes).

-If your site has a `pages/[...slug].jsx` page that prerenders dynamic content, it likely has a `getStaticPaths()` exported function.
+If your site has a `pages/[...slug].jsx` (or `pages/[[...slug]].jsx`) page that prerenders dynamic content, it likely has a `getStaticPaths()` exported function.
 This is the function responsible for telling Next.js all the routes that should be fed through that page component.

 We can take advantage of that function by calling it directly, and using the output to generate a sitemap.